Afischbacher/Nhl.Api/Nhl.Api/README.md

 ##### Summary

-Returns all the NHL real time player game center statistics for a specific player for a specific season including face off percentage, points per game, overtime goals, short handed points, power play points, shooting percentage, shots, time on ice per game and more
+Returns all the NHL real-time player game center statistics for players matching the provided filter expression for a specific season, including face-off percentage, points per game, overtime goals, shorthanded points, power-play points, shooting percentage, shots, time on ice per game, and more

 ##### Returns

-Returns all the NHL player game center statistics for a specific player for a specific season including face off percentage, points per game, overtime goals, short handed points , power play points, shooting percentage, shots, time on ice per game and more
+Returns all the NHL real-time player game center statistics for players matching the filter expression for the specified season.

 ##### Parameters